-Barry Powell suggested that the “snake goddess” reduced in legend into a folklore heroine was Ariadne, who is often depicted surrounded by Maenads and satyrs.
+Barry Powell suggested that the “snake goddess”, reduced in legend to a folklore heroine, was Ariadne, who is often depicted surrounded by Maenads and satyrs.
 According to Walter Burkert, similar scenes with ecstatic dances of devotees and Epiphanies of female deities are often depicted on Minoan and Mycenean rings and seals.

 While the statuette’s true function is somewhat unclear, her exposed and amplified breasts suggest that she is probably some sort of fertility figure.

 Possibly, when the Minoan Linear A script is deciphered, as was the Linear B which provided us with a lot of information and theonyms, a different view on the Minoan civilization will emerge.
 Until then, the visual evidence alone describes an exotic, maritime, and peaceful society centered on large, palace-like buildings which seem to have served primarily, judging from the huge storage areas, as collection and distribution centers for a well-organized system of local agricultural production and extensive trade.